For Participation in Legal Process

 Civil leave is granted to employees when they are called for participation in the legal process, including jury duty and witness responsibility.
 Temporary and part-time employees are granted civil leave for regularly scheduled work hours.

 - Time spent by an employee appearing in court as a function of employment shall be considered as hours worked.
-All witness fees and reimbursements received as a result of these court appearances shall be given to UNL.
+All witness fees and reimbursements received as a result of these court appearances shall be given to the university.

 - An employee attending court as a plaintiff, defendant, or witness on a nonwork-related matter may use vacation leave.

 - When an employee is subpoenaed for a court appearance on any matter, the department shall grant civil leave.
-Any witness fees paid to the employee on civil leave shall be given to UNL.
+Any witness fees paid to the employee on civil leave shall be given to the university.

 Civil leave will be granted when an employee serves on an election board.
 To request civil leave an employee must present written evidence of an appointment to serve as a judge or clerk of election or as a precinct or district inspector.
 Such an employee may keep pay received from the county for this service.